CTOBGH/signum/docs/standard.md

 3.  **Formal Proposal (if needed):** For substantial changes (e.g., adding/removing levels, significant changes to definitions), the proposer may be asked to submit a more detailed proposal document via a **Pull Request** against the repository.
 4.  **Decision:** Decisions on accepting or rejecting proposals will be made by the project maintainers (see Section 8.3) based on factors including community consensus, alignment with Signum's core goals (Section 1.3), technical feasibility, potential impact on existing implementations, and overall benefit to the standard's clarity and utility.
 The rationale for decisions will be documented in the relevant Issue or Pull Request.
 5.  **Implementation:** Accepted changes will be incorporated into the standard document and any associated code/assets via reviewed Pull Requests.
-6.  **New Release:** Following the incorporation of changes, a new version of the standard will be tagged and released according to the Versioning Scheme (Section 8.1), accompanied by release notes summarizing the changes.
+6.  **New Release:** Following the incorporation of changes, a new version of the standard will be tagged and released according to the Versioning Scheme (Section 8.1), accompanied by release notes summarising the changes.

 ### 8.3 Governance Model